DylanRodgers98/resolutiion-take-home-task/README.md

 - Add tests
 - Use a React provider instead of prop-drilling
-  - Note: I spent too much time on this for session/login information, but get myself stuck with server vs client components.
+  - Note: I spent too much time on this for session/login information, but got myself stuck with server vs client components.
 This is also the reason I have not added tests, because I unfortunately wasted too much time.